ansjcy/QASys/README.md

 # QASys
 ### QA system for database project, YALE

-used for search Answers from multiple forum by question query
+used for search Answers from multiple forums including Quora, StackExchange by question query